Overview

 Payment deadlines

-Current UR students
+Current University of Rochester students

 You will be billed for your summer courses.
 You will receive an email notification to view your student account 25, 14, and 3 days before payment is due.
 Payment is due by the tenth of the month, unless otherwise specified.
 Be sure to review your charges carefully and contact the Office of the Bursar if you feel any charges are missing or charged in error.